 Here – in pride of place stands the statue of Leonidas and behind the town are the ancient ruins of the Acropolis of Sparta.

 Ancient Sparti was known for its courageous soldiers and their tough way of life.
 A theme that runs through the memento shops of the modern age town.

-When you are travelling in a campervan it is nice to stop at a paid site occasionally to charge the campervan second battery and have access to electricity, internet, washing facilities and a long hot shower!
+When you are travelling in a motorhome it is nice to stop at a paid site occasionally to charge the second battery and have access to electricity, internet, washing facilities and a long hot shower.

 This campsite in Kalamata, right beside Kalamata Marina, was perfect for that.